ehx-v1/UNO/readme.md

 # UNO

 This is an experimental new version of the Uno bot.
-DO NOT pester Ratismal with bugs in this, unless you have verified that they also occur in his original version.
+DO NOT pester Ratismal with bugs in this, unless you have verified that they also occur in their original version.

 ## Table of Contents